Covid 19 coronavirus: Counties Manukau police crack down on dirt bike riders

 In a Facebook post today, Counties Manukau police wrote that they'd stopped nine people on dirt bikes in Aorere Park in Māngere East this week.

 "Eight of the bikes have been ordered off the road.
 One of the bikes had previously been ordered off the road and has now been impounded.
-Police have forbidden each person from riding – there are serious consequences if they are caught breaching this."
+Police have forbidden each person from riding.
+There are serious consequences if they are caught breaching this."

 Other motorbikes had also been found to be stolen during the crackdown.